oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 #### Cross-VCN Network Security Rules

 Core Landing Zone provides two Network Security Group (NSG) modes for on-premises and cross-VCN connectivity: open or constrained.
-Constrained NSGs are enabled by default and take precedence when both modes are enabled.
+Constrained NSGs are enabled by default and take precedence for spoke VCNs when both modes are enabled.
+Hub VCN keeps its default constrained connectivity rules for upgrade continuity; when open NSG is requested for Hub VCN, the open NSG is created and left unattached by default.

 ##### Cross-VCN Open NSGs

-- Enabled when *enable_cross_vcn_open_nsg = true* and *enable_cross_vcn_constrained_nsgs = false*.
-- Creates one NSG per VCN.
+- Enables open security rules for cross-VCN communication paths.
 The security rules allow *all protocols* from every other connected VCN CIDR, as well as on-premises CIDRs.
+One NSG is created per VCN.
+- Enabled for spoke VCNs when *enable_cross_vcn_open_nsg = true* and *enable_cross_vcn_constrained_nsgs = false*.
+For Hub VCN, it is created when *enable_cross_vcn_open_nsg = true*.
 - Automatically shrinks when you disconnect a VCN or remove an on-premises CIDR.
 - Ideal for lab environments or when another control point (for example, OCI Network Firewall or a third-party appliance) already performs deep inspection and segmentation.

 ##### Cross-VCN Constrained NSGs

 - Enforces opinionated, stricter cross-VCN communication paths.
+The security rules sources and destinations are defined according to a usage where the VCNs define an entry point for other consuming networks For three-tier VCNs, this entrypoint is an endpoint deployed in the Web subnet; for OKE VCNs, it is an endpoint in the Services subnet; and for Exadata, it is an endpoint in the Client subnet.
+The protocols and ports in the security list are those configured by the *\*_ingress_destination_ports* variables available for each VCN.
+A few NSGs are created per VCN.
 - Enabled by default when *enable_cross_vcn_constrained_nsgs = true*.
-If both cross-VCN NSG modes are enabled, constrained NSGs take precedence.
+If both cross-VCN NSG modes are enabled, constrained NSGs take precedence for spoke VCNs.
+Hub VCN keeps its constrained defaults even when the open NSG is requested.
-- Creates a few NSGs for each VCN.
-The security rules sources and destinations are defined according to a usage where the VCNs define an entry point for other consuming VCNs.
-For three-tier VCNs, this entrypoint is an endpoint deployed in the Web subnet; for OKE VCNs, it is an endpoint in the Services subnet; and for Exadata, it is an endpoint in the Client subnet.
-The protocols and ports in the security list are those configured by the *\*_ingress_destination_ports* variables available for each VCN.
 - Automatically shrinks when you disconnect a VCN or remove an on-premises CIDR.
 - Ideal for environments where there is no control point (for example, OCI Network Firewall or a third-party appliance) to perform deep inspection and segmentation.

 - **Three-tier Cross-VCN NSGs**
   - **cross-vcn-lbr-nsg**:
-    - **ingress**: from other three-tier app subnets, OKE pods, OKE workers, on-premises CIDRs, and the Hub VCN Jump Host subnet.
+    - **ingress**: from other three-tier app subnets, OKE pods, OKE workers, Hub VCN Jump Host, Hub VCN web subnets, and on-premises CIDRs.
     - **egress**: no egress path to other VCNs.
   - **cross-vcn-app-nsg**:
-    - **ingress**: from the Hub VCN Jump Host subnet for SSH connectivity.
+    - **ingress**: from the Hub VCN Jump Host subnet for SSH connectivity, and from Hub VCN Web subnet for application endpoint connectivity.
     - **egress**: to three-tier web subnets, OKE services subnets, and Exadata client subnets.
   - **cross-vcn-db-nsg**:
     - **ingress**: from Exadata client subnets (for shared database services) and the Hub VCN Jump Host subnet.